 Learning which strings to pluck, memorizing melodies, and being able to play at breakneck speed as many orchestral arrangements require from harps requires years of practice.
 However, once mastered you can impress your friends with heavenly music!

 Reminiscent of meandering European streets, the accordion is definitely a fun instrument to play.
 However, be wary of how difficult it is to learn.
 Some people compare playing the accordion to playing piano and bagpipes at the same time.
-Accordion requires coordination of arms and fingers to push and pull the accordion together while also playing the piano keys on the side and pushing the buttons if necessary.
+Accordion requires coordination of arms and fingers to push and pull the accordion together to fill the bellows while also playing the piano keys on the side and pushing the buttons if necessary.

 Accordions may be fun instruments, but they can be quite frustrating for kids due to the many steps needed to produce sound and the clunkiness of the instrument.
 Since it’s not a very common instrument, it can be hard to find a teacher who can teach you how to play the instrument.
 YouTube and practice are one of the best ways to master the accordion.